 Why Do We Talk About Millennials Like They're All Middle Class?
 Photo by Jake Lewis What do millennials do, exactly?

 Apart from tweeting articles about millennial struggles and Netflix originals while texting their mum to say thanks for another grand transferred to their account?
-Maybe they're sitting around in coffee shops, thoughts swinging from frustration about the job market to their budding creative projects, until deciding to put off work until the following day.
-After all, they're less concerned about financial security and more interested in a fulfilling job, one their parents and teachers promised them would be waiting.
 What these iconic photos of 90s teens in their bedrooms can teach us about being young today.
 Rick V.

 He was exhausted, he said, because he'd stayed up until nearly the break of dawn with this young woman, talking about life.
 "So, did anything happen? " one of us asked.
 Nope, nothing happened.
+Sure, he found her attractive.
 Documenting the zeitgeist of British subculture.
 ‘I didn't feel my photographs were important but I felt that what was happening around me was unbelievably important and exciting.

 "When you tell a 22-year-old to turn off the phone, don't ruin the movie, they hear 'please cut off your left arm above the elbow,'" Aron tells Variety.
 Revealed: the 30-year economic betrayal dragging down Generation Y’s income.
 The full scale of the financial rout facing millennials is revealed today in exclusive new data that points to a perfect storm of factors besetting an entire generation of young adults around the world.